Novartis/YADA/src/site/markdown/params.md

 **Required**: No
 **Default**: null
 **Accepted Values**: host:port
 **Description**: A string containing the HTTP proxy and port in the format host:port.
 This is used only for REST queries which are hosted at otherwise inaccessible sites.
-For this to work, you may need to set the `JAVA_OPTS`p for proxies, `-Dhttp.proxyHost=...` and `-Dhttp.proxyPort=...` in `$TOMCAT_HOME/bin/setenv.sh`
+For this to work, you may need to set the `Java®_OPTS`p for proxies, `-Dhttp.proxyHost=...` and `-Dhttp.proxyPort=...` in `$TOMCAT_HOME/bin/setenv.sh`

 <a name="qname"></a>